-Among other things, the primary skills and experience sought by the committee and the board include relevant leadership or technical experience in the paper and packaging sectors, expertise in capital allocation and decision making, senior leadership experience in complex business environments, sustainability, governance and public policy expertise and expertise in finance, accounting and information technology systems and security.
+Among other things, the primary skills and experience sought by the committee and the board include relevant leadership or technical experience in the paper and packaging sectors, expertise in capital allocation and decision making, senior leadership experience in complex business environments, sustainability experience, governance or public policy experience and experience in finance, auditing and accounting and information technology systems and security experience.
 Multiple board members possess each of these attributes.
 Accordingly, the committee believes that the board as currently composed adequately satisfies the objectives described above, and recommended the nomination of each member for an additional term.